simonmichau/primertool/doc/3_packages.rst

 -------

 Primer3 exists both as online_ version and as python package_.
 An additional manual_  exists, that contains explanations for all variables.

+This package generates primers with a given genomic sequence and a dictionary containing all needed variables.

 genomepy